Emmanuelugbotor/prismic/README.md

 # The application

-## Available Scripts
+## Available Scripts to start the app

 In the project directory, you can run:

+### `npm run json_server`

+Open [http://localhost:8080/data](http://localhost:8080/data) to view data it in the browser.
+Open [http://localhost:8080/rules](http://localhost:8080/rules) to view rules it in the browser. then run the react app

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 # Goals